Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Computing the moments

 \subsection{Connected components of Selmer stacks}

 We are now ready to prove the key input to a ``$q \to \infty$ first, then $n \to \infty$`` version of our main result, which amounts to counting connected components of Selmer stacks.

 In \autoref{proposition:geometric-moments}, we combine the above to compute the number of components of Selmer stacks.
 To compute this number of connected components, we will combine our big monodromy result from \autoref{proposition:big-monodromy-composite} with the convergence result of \autoref{lemma:kernel-and-bklpr-distributions} to deduce that the number of components agrees with moments of the BKLPR distribution.

-We note that \autoref{proposition:geometric-moments} is quite closely related to the main results of \cite{parkW:average-selmer-rank-in-quadratic-twist-families}.
-Although it is not exactly stated in this language, it follows from the Lang-Weil bounds that they prove a version of \autoref{proposition:geometric-moments} in the special case that $H$ is of the form $\mathbb Z/\ell \mathbb Z$ for $\ell \geq 5$ a prime, and $A$ is an elliptic curve.
-Both of our proofs follow a similar approach, and their proof is essentially a special case of ours.

 Following this, in \autoref{theorem:point-counting-computation} we combine the above with our main homological stability theorem to compute the moments of Selmer groups in quadratic twist families.